 Norma Godinez is Community Liaison for UpValley Family Centers at our Calistoga site.
 She has been with the organization since 2008.
 She serves families by enrolling their children in health insurance and coordinating the Volunteer Income Tax Assistance Clinics each year.
 Norma served for eight years on the Hispanic Council of St. Helena Catholic Church, during which time she was a member of the Multicultural Committee in St. Helena.
 Norma was born in Mexicali, México, but was raised in the beautiful state of Michoacán.

-Indira López is the Program Director for UpValley Family Centers, providing program oversight and program development planning for the agency.
+Indira López is the Program Director for UpValley Family Centers, providing program oversight and program development for the agency.
 She was the Program Director for Calistoga Family Center prior to the merger, and has been in her role for over ten years.
 Indira is partially accredited by the US Department of Justice to provide assistance to individuals applying for immigration benefits with the Department of Homeland Security.
-Indira is also an accredited provider of Triple P (Positive Parenting Program) in Level 3 Primary Care.
+She is also accredited in Triple P (Positive Parenting Program) in Level 3 Primary Care.
 Indira has over 20 years’ experience in social services and early childhood programs.
-She is active in the community and is currently a Trustee of the Calistoga Joint Unified School District, and is a member of the Calistoga Soroptimists.
-Indira has completed coursework in Early Childhood Education at Pacific Union College.
-She speaks Spanish and English fluently.
+She is active in the community and serves on the Board of Trustees of the Calistoga Joint Unified School District, and is a member of the Calistoga Soroptimists.
+Indira has completed coursework in Early Childhood Education at Pacific Union College and is bilingual in English/Spanish.

-Lupe Maldonado is Student & Family Advocate for the UpValley Family Centers.
-She works with students at Calistoga Elementary School using the Second Step program, and coordinates the CLARA mentoring program for Calistoga middle and high school girls.
-She is an accredited provider of Triple P (Positive Parenting Program).
-Lupe completed a year of leadership training with the Innovations Project through our partner agency, On The Move, focused on expanding mental health services for minority groups in Napa County.
-Lupe started at the Calistoga Family Center in 2009 as an AmeriCorps member through the Child Abuse Prevention Alliance, committing 1,700 hours of service work, after which she was hired full-time.
+Lupe Maldonado is Family Services Manager for the UpValley Family Centers.
+She provides support with case management, including guided referrals, emergency assistance, Triple P (Positive Parenting Program) parenting services, and domestic violence counseling.
+She is an accredited provider of Triple P Level 3.
+Lupe completed a 40 hours training and is a certified domestic violence counselor.
+She started at the Calistoga Family Center in 2009 as an AmeriCorps member through the Child Abuse Prevention Alliance, committing 1,700 hours of service work, after which she was hired full-time.
 Lupe was a first-generation college student who received her Bachelor’s Degree in Sociology from California State University, Sonoma.
 She was born in Mexico but migrated with her family to the United States when she was 2 years old.
 Lupe believes that all individuals have the potential to strive for their well-being and enjoys assisting them in finding their own treasure.

 Elena Mendez is the Senior and Family Services Manager, providing guided referrals and case management services to local residents, with a special focus on the Calistoga senior population.
 Elena began working for Calistoga Family Center in October, 2008.
 Elena has over 30 years of experience working with children, families and individuals.
 Prior to her work with us, Elena worked for Child Start Inc., as a health advocate and in family services.
 She has also served as a Mentor for Big Brothers Big Sisters.
 Elena has an Associate’s Degree in Administration of Justice, a Certificate in Early Childhood and Family Studies, and studied Medical Administration at MTI Business College.